- Why Research

 Most TNBC tumors fall into a category called basal-like.
 These are typically thought to be the most aggressive types of TNBC and are treated with chemotherapy.
 We now know that not all basal-like TBNC are the same.
 Based on the most recent classification, there are at least two types of basal-like TNBC—BL1 and BL2—and that the type of basal-like matters when it comes to treatment.

 BL1 is most likely to respond to chemotherapy.
 In fact, patients with BL1-TNBC who respond well to chemotherapy often have a very good prognosis.
 BL2 TNBC are characterized by an immune signature that includes a high amount of immune cells in and around the tumor and a gene signature associated with immune functions.
 BL2 are predicted to be the most responsive TNBC to immunotherapies.
 This classification may help to explain why most patients with TNBC have not benefited from immunotherapy—and help identify those who will.

 In 2019, the FDA approved the first immunotherapy drug for TNBC, atezolizumab, based on results from the Impassion130 study led by BCRF investigator, Leisha Emens, which showed a substantial survival benefit of atezolizumab combined with chemotherapy in patients with advanced TNBC.
 In partnership with the Parker Institute for Cancer Immunotherapy and Cancer Research Institute, BCRF is funding a study that will provide important information about how patients respond to immunotherapy to advance our understanding of who is likely to benefit, as well as strategies to improve response so more patients can benefit.
-This represents one of 55 projects BCRF is funding in immunology, 14 of which are focused on triple negative breast cancer.
+This represents one of 55 projects BCRF is funding in immunology, 14 of which are focused on TNBC.

 Understanding BRCA-mutated TNBC